Understanding Job Protection and Behavioral Health or Dependency Issues

 If someone lies or misrepresents their situation to obtain FMLA, using that time off to cover drug or alcohol abuse, that’s one example of misuse.
 They may also overuse their FMLA, taking 75 days off of work when they were only granted 60.

 4. Frequent trips out to vehicles

 Frequently leaving their work location to take a break in or visit their vehicle can be a sign that an employee is abusing drugs or alcohol.
 Employers and union leaders shouldn’t jump to conclusions because someone spends their 15-minute morning break reading in their car or likes to nap in their front seat during lunchtime.
 But if the trips are consistent throughout the day or don’t follow a pattern, such as spending time alone during lunch, they may indicate an issue.

 “Difficulty managing workplace relationships is a sign not necessarily of addiction but possibly of an underlying behavioral health issue,” says Gerhard.
 Again, not every relationship issue is a sign, but leaders may want to look for patterns.

 Whether you’re struggling with addiction or behavioral health issues that are impacting your job or you see someone else in this situation, there are actions you can take.
 Union leaders can step in to help the worker deal with the problem, and employers can make it known that resources are available.

-Gerhard says The Florida House Experience provides training for union leaders specifically for this purpose.
+Gerhard says FHE Health provides training for union leaders specifically for this purpose.
 Leaders can help employees facilitate an assessment, which allows a behavioral health professional to understand the situation and provide some recommendations for the right next steps and level of treatment.